 These earbuds fit differently to most others: instead of silicone eartips, there’s a vertical stalk and speaker housing made of molded plastic.
-This unfortunately lets some outside noise in, but the inbuilt mics have AI noise suppression technology to help counter that.
+This lets some outside noise in, but the inbuilt mics have AI noise suppression technology to help counter that.

 The earbuds are voice-controlled, so if you want to skip a track or adjust the volume, you can do so by voice command.
 You can also ask the earbuds directly how much battery life they have left.

 Inbuilt motion sensors mean that as soon as you remove the earbuds, whatever you’re listening to will automatically pause.
 It’ll start up again once the earbuds are back in your ears.
 For most wearers, the buds are comfortable and fit very well.